Jocelyn Wildenstein Has Misplaced $250k Worth Of Jewelry That Belongs To A Store

 Wildenstein’s list of creditors is growing, and if she liquidated the items she owns, it would not cover her debts.

 Jocelyn Wildenstein even owns the state of New York $4 million in back property taxes.
-Lawyers for Wildenstein that based on bad decisions, their client now owes an auto finance company $38k for a 2006 Bentley that is now only worth at most $35k.
-She also owns a storage company $700k for items that are worth a fraction of that.
+Lawyers for Wildenstein say that based on bad decisions, their client now owes an auto finance company $38k for a 2006 Bentley that is now only worth at most $35k.
+She also owes a storage company $700k for items that are worth a fraction of that.

-Wildenstein, 77 became engaged to Lloyd Klein, 50, last year after Jocelyn allegedly attacked him, leaving him bloody right after his chemotherapy treatments.
+Wildenstein, 77 became engaged to Lloyd Klein, 50, last year after she allegedly attacked him, leaving him bloody right after his chemotherapy treatments.
 Klein’s friends expressed concern that he was carrying her, and that Wildenstein was too dependent.

 “The reality is that Lloyd has been carrying this woman for some time now.
 She faces financial ruin and wants to destroy everything in her wake — including Lloyd.”